-A solid IT modular and scalable infrastructure means that the delivery of services and data, in terms of confidentiality, integrity and availability of the data and services at reasonable cost, is well maintained and constantly improved for future needs of and developments for our customers and other stakeholders and complies with current technology and security requirements and best practices.
+A solid IT scalable infrastructure means that the delivery of services and data, in terms of confidentiality, integrity and availability of the data and services at reasonable cost, is well maintained and constantly improved for future needs of and developments for our customers and other stakeholders and complies with current technology and security requirements and best practices.

 To achieve these objectives and contribute towards being a data-driven digital bank, ING Bank has put in place an organisation built on people, process and technology, to safeguard a high quality and a continuous improvement cycle towards global scalability and security.
 As in previous years, this covers (global) IT solutions and processes to reduce complexity and to monitor, maintain and simplify the (global) IT infrastructure.
 This also covers processes for assessments by auditors (both internal and external) and processes to design for future needs.
-As part of this, information risk management is one of our key priorities to contribute to a solid IT infrastructure.
+As part of this, IT risk management is one of our key priorities to contribute to a solid IT infrastructure.

-ING continues the route as defined in its IT strategy to support ING's strategy.
-This means further simplifying the IT landscape, standardising our way of working and further automating of software delivery, deployment and monitoring.
+ING Bank advances the route as defined in its IT strategy to support ING's strategy.
+This means a continuous focus on simplifying the IT landscape, standardising our way of working and further automating of software delivery, deployment and monitoring.
 This will contribute to the operational performance and risk adherence as well as cost efficiency of ING's IT landscape.

-Banks become more exposed and are increasingly connected to third-party providers (for example through the European Payment Services Directive, PSD2).
-This means that ING continues to strengthen cybercrime resilience practices and high operating standards.
+Banks become more exposed and are increasingly connected to third-party providers ( (for example the Digital Operational Resilience Act (DORA), which will become applicable as of 17th of January 2025).
+This requires ING Bank to continue to strengthen cybercrime resilience practices and high operating standards.
 To act in a professional and ethical manner, we integrate cybercrime resilience during selection, training and certification of our employees (e.g. Cyber Security Month, security conferences and risk awareness days) and foster a security-positive culture.
-ING maintains strong global anti-cybercrime alliances with the financial services industry, law enforcement authorities, governments and internet service providers to collaborate against cybercrime.
+ING Bank maintains strong global anticybercrime alliances with the financial services industry, law enforcement authorities, governments and internet service providers to collaborate against cybercrime.

-ING continuously works to improve its technical capabilities to predict, detect, respond to and mitigate issues relating to the use of information technology, including but not limited to cybercrime-related threats.
-In 2023, the CTO worked diligently on the identification and analysis of the root causes of incidents.
-Based on the outcomes, specific measures have been put in place to strengthen our organisation.
+ING Bank continuously works to improve its technical capabilities to predict, prevent, detect, respond to and mitigate issues relating to the use of information technology, including but not limited to cybercrime-related threats.